Moderate deviations for stabilizing functionals in geometric probability: Applications

 \section{Applications}

-We provide here applications of our deviation bounds and moderate deviation principles to functionals in geometric probability, including functionals of random sequential packing models and functionals of graphs in computational geometry.
-The following examples have been considered in detail in the context of central limit theorems \cite{PY1, BY2, PY6} and laws of large numbers \cite{PY2, PY4}.
-Some of these have also been considered in \cite{BESY} where the corresponding moderate deviation principles have been established.
-The detailed discussion of where our present paper improves and generalizes over \cite{BESY} is provided on a case-by-case basis below.
+We here provide three groups of applications of our deviation bounds and moderate deviation principles: models related to random sequential packing, functionals related to $ k $ nearest neighbors and sphere of influence graphs.
+These applications have been considered in detail in the context of central limit theorems \cite{PY1, BY2, PY6} and in the context of laws of large numbers in \cite{PY2, PY4}.
+In the context of moderate deviation principles, packing and nearest neighbors were considered in \cite{BESY}.
+For all groups of applications, we establish results of a relatively universal nature: to the best of our knowledge, they are more general than those stated in the literature.
+We show where our large deviation results improve and generalize over \cite{BESY}.